Written by Terry Nation

-Doctor Who is a British science fiction television series which has been around off and on since 1963.
+Doctor Who is a British science-fiction television series that has been around off and on since 1963.
 The main character is just known as “The Doctor” and is a Time Lord from the planet Gallifrey.
 This means he travels through time to various places.
 One of his favorite places to visit is Earth.
 Typically, he has one human female accompanying him on his adventures, and sometimes a human male as well or another alien.

-A nemesis throughout the years have been robotic creatures knows as Daleks.
+A nemesis throughout the years has been robotic creatures known as Daleks.
 In this story, how the Daleks came into being is explored, as well as a moral conflict for The Doctor.
-If he can stop the creation of the Daleks he can stop so much suffering the have caused throughout the centuries.
+If he can stop the creation of the Daleks he can stop so much suffering they have caused throughout the centuries.

-Dr Who along with Sarah Jane and Harry travel to the planet Skaro to a time just before the evil race known as the Daleks were created.
+The Doctor, along with Sarah Jane and Harry, travels to the planet Skaro to a time just before the evil race known as the Daleks were created.
 Sarah gets separated from the two men, who are captured by one of the two warring factions on the planet, the Kaleds.
 Sarah, meanwhile, falls in with the Mutos and is eventually captured by the enemy of the Kaleds, the Thals.

 The Daleks are a race of robotic beings that went on to devastate the galaxy.
 The Doctor sees a chance to prevent all that from happening.
 To do so, he must thwart the will of the evil Davros, a leader of the Kaleds who has created the Daleks as the ultimate weapon against the Thals.
 There are scientists among those working for Davros who have misgivings.

 When given the opportunity to put the Dalek race to an end, the Doctor has misgivings.
 Does he have the right?
-Because of the Daleks many worlds who were warring unite against them.
+Because of the Daleks many worlds that were warring united against them.
 It comes down to what if he changes the future and it becomes much worse than what was before?

 This was produced in 1975, and the effects show it.
 They are cheesy almost beyond belief.
-Some of the effects using models are terribly obvious.
-It’s easy to see what portions of the story were actually filmed outdoors and what were filmed on sets indoors.
+Some of the effects of using models are terribly obvious.
+It’s easy to see what portions of the story were actually filmed outdoors and what was filmed on sets indoors.
 The cheesy “clams” which attack them in the caverns leave much to be desired.
-It is interesting to see what special effects were pre Star Wars, though.
+It is interesting to see what special effects were pre-Star Wars, though.

-I became interested in the series again after watching the current show on the Sci-Fi Channel with my eleven year old daughter.
-She enjoyed the modern version of Doctor Who so much I thought I would show her what it was like when I became interested in the series.
-Much to my surprise, even with thirty year-old special effects, both she and her six year-old brother were mesmerized and watched the first disc with six episodes encompassing this storyline twice.
+I became interested in the series again after watching the current show on the Sci-Fi Channel with my eleven-year-old daughter.
+She enjoyed the modern version of Doctor Who so much that I thought I would show her what it was like when I became interested in the series.
+Much to my surprise, even with thirty-year-old special effects, both she and her six-year-old brother were mesmerized and watched the first disc with six episodes encompassing this storyline twice.

 Not everyone will deem Doctor Who: Genesis of the Daleks suitable for children, you have to make that call for yourself.
 It can be violent at times and have some scary images.
 I don’t think it’s any worse than other science fiction from the era or even the Star Wars saga, but I think each parent needs to decide for themselves.